Term VS Wholelife: Is Wholelife Insurance Better For You?

 If you need to be insured for a long duration of time AND you do not have the know-how or time to invest, you will be better off with whole life insurance.

-The reason for saying so is that for term life insurance to be quantitatively better than whole life insurance in the area of payout receivable and the surrender value, you need to at least be able to earn a yearly return of 4 to 6%.
+The reason for saying so is that for term life insurance to be quantitatively better than whole life insurance in the area of payout receivable and the surrender value, you need to at least be able to earn a yearly return of more than 4%

 While in theory, earning 4, 6, 8 or even 10% a year seems very doable.